 Every year, thousands of elk descend from high country to winter at National Elk Refuge in Wyoming.
 Fence breaks known as “elk jumps” built into the refuge’s western boundary let elk enter the refuge but limit their leaps out near highways, protecting both wildlife and people.

 But barriers and hazards multiply with the miles animals travel.
 Wildlife refuges partner with neighboring landowners to ensure safe passage for wildlife across the mosaic of public and private lands between refuges.
-Recently, some refuges and partners got a government assist.
+A few years ago, some refuges and partners got a government assist.

-In spring 2019 Secretary of the Interior David Bernhardt directed $2.1 million in grants to state and local partners in several Western states to conserve habitat corridors for elk, mule deer and pronghorn.
+In 2019 the Department of the Interior directed $2.1 million in grants to state and local partners in several Western states to conserve habitat corridors for elk, mule deer and pronghorn.

-In Nevada, Partners for Fish and Wildlife cheered the announcement, noting that planned improvements to migration corridors (such as controlling invasive grasses, planting sagebrush, and improving or removing fences) also benefit non-migrating species that depend on the sagebrush ecosystem.
+In Nevada, Partners for Fish and Wildlife cheered the announcement, noting that planned improvements to migration corridors (such as controlling invasive grasses, planting, and improving or removing fences) also benefit non-migrating species that depend on the sagebrush ecosystem.

 See a 3-D visualization of one deer’s 242-mile migration.